zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/personal-credentials-plugin/README.md

 </synthetic>
 ```

+The 'checkConnection' property allows to generate CheckConnection Step on all the hosts involved in the personal-credentials process.
 Note: the transient attribute equals 'true' implies the values will not be persisted after the deployment.
 If you want to make it persistent, set the attribute value to 'false'.